harshchan/apps_with_flutter-dart/README.md

 # apps_with_flutter-dart

-i used android studio and intelli j as my ide's here if you have visual studios pre-installed  you can use that too
+i used android studio and intelli j as my IDE's here if you have visual studios pre-installed  you can use that too